 VUK Swim has launched their second Spring/Summer swimwear collection.
 This season is filled with fun and electric colors inspired by city nightlife and tasty cocktails.
 Staying true to their design concept from last season, their swimwear is not only for the beach but is meant to be styled as a top for a night out.
 Their dual-purpose pieces empower you to invest in fewer articles of clothing, increasing the long-term sustainability of your wardrobe as a whole.

-This year VUK has partnered with a made-to-order smart factory located right here in Toronto.
-To avoid labor and material waste, they have designed a pre-order block system where they compile their weekly orders which are then given to their manufacturer.
-Suits can take up to 15 business days for processing and production depending on order volume.
+This year VUK has partnered with a talented seamstress located right here in Toronto.
+To avoid labor and material waste, they have designed a pre-order block system where they compile their weekly orders which are then given to their seamstress.
+Suits can take anywhere from 5-15 business days for processing and production depending on order volume.
 By not carrying any stock, you can assure that your order was made just for you!

 The team at VUK Swim is committed to sourcing most of its materials within Canada.
 The thread, elastic, and most trims are sourced from local and ethical retailers.
 They source their luxe swimwear fabric from Montreal, which has no order minimums and therefore only order what is needed.
 The fabric comes from Carvico, an Italian mill, and is made from 78% ECONYL regenerated nylon which is recovered nylon waste found in oceans such as fishing nets, fabric scraps from mills, and carpets destined for landfills.

 Down to the details, VUK Swim aims to be as sustainable as possible: they use home compostable mailers and compostable hygiene liners, and pay into green energy projects in order to have carbon-neutral shipping.
 They even have resources on where and how to recycle old swimwear, as well as accept old swimwear for the annual donation to the Markham textile recycling program.